-The real difference between the UG and the GmbH is that the UG does not require the €25,000 starting share capital.
+The real difference between the UG and the GmbH is that the UG does not require €25,000 starting share capital.
 For this reason, the UG is open to new companies on the market.
 However, it should also be noted that UGs carry a little bit less respect in terms of their reputation for this reason.
-Due to their accessibility it can take a bit longer for these companies to convince investors and other partners to work with them or view them as a genuine business prospect.
-Therefore, it is unsurprising that many UGs do become GmbHs once they have established themselves on the market.
+Due to their accessibility, it can take a bit longer for these companies to convince investors and other partners to work with them or view them as genuine business prospect.
+Therefore, it is unsurprising that many UGs become GmbHs once they have established themselves on the market.

 Are There Any Other Options for my Temping Agency?